 A list of takedowns you previously submitted will still be accessed in the Classic Content Manager System.
 See below for updated instructions.

-If you do not yet have a Content Verification Program (CVP) account, fill out this form if see if it’s the tool that best matches your copyright management needs.
+If you don’t have a CVP account yet, fill out this form to check if it matches your copyright management needs.

-YouTube’s Content Verification Tool is now accessed in the in-product content management system.
+YouTube’s Content Verification Tool is now found in the content management system.
 Follow the steps below to search for content and submit copyright notifications.

-- Sign in to your CVP YouTube account.
+- Sign in to your CVP YouTube channel.

-- In the top right, click the channel icon.
+- In the top right, click your profile picture.

-- You'll see a drop-down list of the Google accounts that you have access to.
-If you have access to a content management system, you'll see the content owner name with "Content Manager" below it.
+- You'll see a list of your Google Accounts.
+If you have a content management system, you'll see the content owner name with "Content Manager" below it.

 - Select the content owner name and YouTube will switch over to the content owner account.

-Click the channel icon again to switch back to other accounts.
+Click your profile picture again to switch back to other accounts.

 - Navigate to the Manual claiming left navigation section of Studio Content Manager.

 - You can enter keywords in the search box, which YouTube will try to match to video titles, descriptions, tags and other metadata.
 Entering @username or @channel ID will surface videos from a specific uploader.
-You can also apply filters based on other criteria, such as the length of the video or upload date.
+You can also click Filter next to the search box to apply filters for criteria like the length of the video or upload date.

 - Use the "-" symbol to exclude keywords from your search.

-- Note: Videos must be manually unchecked if you choose not to request their removal.
+- Note: If you choose not to request a video’s removal, it must be manually unchecked.
 Entering new search terms will not automatically reset your selected videos.

 - Videos related to your search terms will be displayed.
-Adjacent to each video is a small checkbox.
+Next to each video is a Down arrow.

 - For videos that have an active claim, the claim(s) show at the right end of the row.